judgelord/PP510/docs/memos.md

 **Conclusion:**  Here is your one brief opportunity for rhetoric.
 A conclusion should not rehash what you've written.
 You might, in one sentence, summarize your recommendation.
 This is your opportunity to leave your audience with some compelling impetus to act on the problem by adopting your strategy.
 A quote, a statistic, a brief parable:  Use the conclusion to catalyze your audience.

-**References** (Do not count toward the 4-page limit). ***Must be hyperlinked wherever possible.*** We will be checking to make sure that the source is appropriate for a policy memo (i.e., likely to be perceived as legitimate by your audience) and that it supports the claim made in the text of the memo.
+**References** do not count toward the 4-page limit. ***References must be hyperlinked wherever possible.*** We will be checking to make sure that the source is appropriate for a policy memo (i.e., likely to be perceived as legitimate by your audience) and that it supports the claim made in the text of the memo.
 Fabricated sources are unacceptable and the relationship between claim and evidence is critical.

 ## Tips for writing policy memos: